In This Article

 While many assume wrinkles are the biggest skin concern when it comes to aging, a lot of people are more concerned about something else—uneven skin tone.
 Age spots and ruddy skin texture can actually age you more than fine lines and crow’s feet.
 While tons of products promise to brighten, tone, and add luminosity, they can be too harsh or drying for those with sensitive skin—which is why we’re so excited about this skin-brightening ingredient that's safe for all skin types.

 Allow us to introduce you to arbutin, the secret skin brightener you’ve maybe never even heard of.
 Vitamin C, kojic acid, and licorice are all great natural skin brighteners, but there are a couple reasons why arbutin kicks them to the curb.
-We spoke with dermatologists Michael Lin, MD, who has his own practices in LA, and Y. Claire Chang, MD, a board-certified cosmetic dermatologist at Union Square Laser Dermatology in NYC, and asked them to give us the 411 on arbutin.
+We spoke with dermatologists Michael Lin, MD, who has his own practices in LA; Y. Claire Chang, MD, a board-certified cosmetic dermatologist at Union Square Laser Dermatology in NYC; and Ginger King, a cosmetic chemist and the president of Grace Kingdom Beauty; and asked them to give us the 411 on arbutin.
 Keep scrolling to find out why this ingredient might just change your skin.

 Type of ingredient: Brightener